How to build a world that works better for citizens and government.

 - Health care

-Demographic, cultural and economic change, as well as a growing burden of complex and chronic disease, challenge the future sustainability of health systems and demand new and innovative solutions to ensure future health needs and expectations are met.
+Health care payors and providers in Canada continue to balance an explosion in service demand while managing cost-effectiveness, quality and accessibility.
+Demographic, cultural and economic changes, as well as a growing burden of complex and chronic disease, challenge the future sustainability of health organizations and drive the requirement for new and innovative solutions.

 - Productivity and performance improvement